RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-Constructing an observational sample of binary companions to RR Lyrae requires one to overcome several challenges.
+Constructing an observational sample of binary companions to binary- or single-made RR Lyrae requires one to overcome several challenges.
 Identifying composite RR Lyrae from a single spectrum is impossible for most systems because the companions are dimmer than RR Lyrae whilst not differing sufficiently in surface temperature.
 The systems with evolved companions on the RGB, shown in Figure~\ref{fig:HRPhot}, may be observed as composites.
 However, they need to be first identified as RR Lyrae despite their location away from the RR Lyrae clump on the colour-magnitude diagram.
-Likewise, because of their small orbital velocities (and yet smaller radial velocities) and because the RR Lyrae pulsations themselves lead to spectral velocity shifts of the order of $50\,{\rm km}/{\rm s}$ \citep{Gillet2019}, disentangling both spectral components of binary RR Lyrae from a mid- or high-resolution spectral series is also challenging.
+Likewise, because of their small orbital velocities (and yet smaller radial components of the orbital velocity) and because the RR Lyrae pulsations themselves lead to spectral velocity shifts of the order of $50\,{\rm km}/{\rm s}$ \citep{Gillet2019}, disentangling both spectral components of binary RR Lyrae from a mid- or high-resolution spectral series is also challenging.
 Additionally, such disentanglement requires spacing the spectral series over $2.7$~--~$4.8$ years to cover the complete orbits of the systems.
-If disentangled, similar to the observed companions of sdB binaries \citep{Vos2020}, non-convective companions of metal-rich RR Lyrae will be enriched with CNO products from the preceding accretion from an evolved red giant, the RR Lyrae progenitor.
-Due to their wide orbits, binary RR Lyrae are also good targets for {\it Gaia} DR3 and subsequent {\it Gaia} data releases providing orbital solutions, with a possible caveat that the RR Lyrae variability may complicate the {\it Gaia} orbital solution.
-The binary period distribution in the current {\it Gaia} DR3 dataset only reaches up to about $1000\,{\rm d}$ \citep{Gaiabinaryb}, which is the lower end of the expected period distribution for binary RR Lyrae.
-Therefore, the current and future {\it Gaia} data releases may potentially probe the lower end of the period distribution for binary RR Lyrae.
-With the above challenges in mind, the current most yielding source of binary RR Lyrae, perhaps, may still be the existing candidate search techniques mentioned in Section~\ref{sec:Introduction} that include the light time travel effect, astrometric anomalies, radial velocities, eclipses and imaging.